The Center for Sustainable Agricultural Systems (CSAS) in the Institute of

 Agriculture and Natural Resources (IANR) at the University of

 Nebraska-Lincoln (UNL) is an interdisciplinary center formed in 1991 for the

 purpose of bringing together people and resources to promote an agriculture

 that is efficient, competitive, profitable, environmentally and socially

 sustainable for the indefinite future.
-The electronic version of this
+The newsletters are also available

-available along with other sustainable ag information on our World Wide Web
+along with other sustainable ag information on our World Wide Web page: